Put planet first, says founder of JoJo Maman Bébé

 During the lecture, Ms Tenison will explain why JoJo Maman Bébé is a certified ‘B Corp’ company - using the power of business to solve social and environmental problems.

 “We run the business with a strict code of conduct, which in its way innovative.

 “Consumers want to buy from companies with built-in ethical standards, and employees want to work for them.”

 Laura Tenison built her business from a £2,000 loan after being turned down by High Street banks.

 The ‘Home of Innovation’ lecture is the first in an occasional series of Cardiff University talks where leading innovators are invited to share their experiences with students, business leaders and wider public.

 The event takes place at Cardiff Business School which is committed to a bold new Public Value strategy, delivering social improvement alongside economic improvement.

-To book tickets for the lecture, click here.
+To book tickets for the lecture, please visit our event listings page.